April 2, 2020

-Our team provide practical, tailored advice when drafting an Enduring Power of Attorney, Power of Attorney, or making a Ward of the Court application.
+Our team provide practical, tailored advice when drafting an Enduring Power of Attorney, Power of Attorney, or making a Wards of the Court application.
 We are meticulous in our drafting practices and will ensure that your document accurately reflects your wishes and your EPA is drafted to suit your circumstances.

 Many people confuse a Power of Attorney with an Enduring Power of Attorney.
 Creating a Power of Attorney allows you to appoint someone to manage your affairs on your behalf.
 You may require one because you are leaving the country for a period, or you may be about to undergo lengthy medical treatment and want someone else to look after day-to-day bills.